Ma-Marcinowski/Verificational-Model/README.md

   * 3.23.1 Model:

-    * Exactly the same as model v2.6.1, but for distances passed to the first fully connected layer (hence, the fourth FC layer is the output one).
+    * Model v2.6.5a is exactly the same as model v2.6.1, but for distances passed to the first fully connected layer (hence, the fourth FC layer is the output one).

+    * Model v2.6.5b is exactly the same as model v2.6.1, but for distances passed to the third fully connected layer (hence, the fourth FC layer is the output one).

     * Implemented via Google Colaboratory - (2020) - 50ms/step (93016 steps per epoch) in the case of model v2.6.2 training on [256x256] patches.